Menu

 2. Oceanographic Museum of Monaco This is quite a unique place as it is over 110 years old.
 The museum is as stunning from the outside as it is on the inside.
 This magnificent building proudly stands on top of a cliff and welcomes passersby to enter its world of whale skeletons, aquariums, and marine life.

 3. The Casino de Monte Carlo This country is a rich and famous playground.
-This is where to glamour of this city is revealed.
+This is where the glamour of this city is revealed.
 Dress up (there is a strict dress code), have a passport, and explore this fabulous and over-the-top casino.
 This is not the place for the casual gamblers; this is for the best at the game.
 Watch the cars that pull up for a bit; it is a car extravaganza in its own right.

 Did you know?

-Monaco stats
+Monaco Stats

 • Population: 39,000